logicappsio/CustomAPIs/HowToSwagger.md

   "name": "item",
   "in": "body",
   "required": true,
+  "schema": {
+  "type":"object",
     "x-ms-dynamic-schema": {
     	"operationId": "Metadata_GetTableSchema",
      	"parameters": {
       		"tablename": "{table}"              // the value that the user has selected from the above parameter },
     "value-path": "Schema"               // the field that contains the JSON schema }
+ }
 },
 ```